Camp Beth Am

 Q. What is the relationship between Camp Beth Am and Sunday Program/Lunch and Learn?

 A. Camp Beth Am is a full-fledged Judaica program for 5th through 8th graders.
-Campers do not have to register for Sunday Program or Lunch and Learn in addition to Camp; however, 5th and 6th graders still need register for Hebrew program.
-Students in Beit Midrash (b'nei mitzvah preparation) are still expected to enroll in a Judaica program like Camp Beth Am.
+Campers do not have to register for Sunday Program or Lunch & Learn in addition to Camp; however, 5th and 6th graders still need register for Hebrew program.
+Students in Beit Midrash (B'nei Mitzvah preparation) are expected to enroll in a Judaica program like Camp Beth Am and attend during the entire school year they become b'nei mitzvah.

 Q. Can my child participate in both Sunday Program/Lunch and Learn AND Camp Beth Am?